crownstone/bluenet/docs/BUILD_SYSTEM.md

     make nrfutil
     make csutil

-Just like always, running `cmake` only configures, only on running `make` it will be installed.
-After installation you will need to activate the environment.
-The exact command will be given when you do the build and you will be driven to set it like this:
+Running `cmake` only configures the build system.
+The installation happens when running `make`.
+After configuration you will need to activate the environment.
+The exact command is given when you do the build and you will be driven to set it like this:

 ```
   Not running in a virtual environment (while configured with
   -DPYTHON_SETUP_VENV=ON).

-  Did you call:
+  Make sure to call:

-    source <...>/bluenet/tools/python/crownstone_env/bin/activate
+    source /home/anne/workspace/bluenet/tools/python/crownstone_env/bin/activate

+  Or activate a virtual env of your own choice.
 ```

 This `source` command you will need to execute before any call to `make`.